dettbarn/igordoc/README.md

 So far [DokuWiki](https://en.wikipedia.org/wiki/DokuWiki), [TeX](https://en.wikipedia.org/wiki/TeX), plain HTML and Markdown are supported target formats.

-Take a look at [CONTRIBUTING.md](CONTRIBUTING.md) if you want to contribute.
+Take a look at [CONTRIBUTING.md](CONTRIBUTING.md) and the already existing issues if you want to contribute.

 ## Requirements